 When talking about tangible planners, there are two routes you can follow.

-One – go to a bookstore (or the internet, or any other place where you can shop for this item) and get an already made planner that seems like the best fit for your needs.
+One – go to a bookstore (or the internet, or any other place where you can shop for this item) and get an already-made planner that seems like the best fit for your needs.

 Or you can follow the other route – browse online and look for printable planners that you can print out by yourself (at any time you need it!) and create a planner with the exact pages you want to have and use.

-Both of these options have their pros and cons, and by weighing out between them and choosing what seems the most important in (and from) a planner to you, you’ll come to the conclusion what you should choose.
+Both of these options have their pros and cons, and by weighing between them and choosing what seems the most important in (and from) a planner to you, you’ll come to the conclusion of what you should choose.

 How much time do you want to spend on it?

-We all have many different things to do in our day to day lives, but some people can find more time for planning and some may have very little.
+We all have many different things to do in our day-to-day lives, but some people can find more time for planning and some may have very little.

 Therefore, how much time you’d like to spend on your planner is another thing worth considering when looking for the right planner for your needs.

-For instance, an undated planner will take you a bit more time compared to an already dated one. (although this has its other pros)
+For instance, an undated planner will take you a bit more time compared to an already-dated one. (although this has its other pros)